-3) ECONOMIC EVALUATION OF REGIONAL INTEGRATION
+ECONOMIC EVALUATION OF REGIONAL ECONOMIC INTEGRATION

-The total impact of these effects on both parties and non-parties will depend upon the specific content of the agreement, the market sizes of parties, income levels, technology levels and industrial structures.
-From the perspective of static effects, the impact of regional integration on non-parties is by its nature to create relatively higher barriers even if absolute barriers are not increased.
+The impact of these effects on both parties and non-parties will depend upon the specific content of the agreement, the market sizes of parties, income levels, technology levels and industrial structures.

+Generally, RTAs stimulate trades among parties and reduce the relative importance of trades with non-parties.
+In other worlds, the impact of regional integration on non-parties is by its nature to create relatively higher barriers even if absolute barriers are not increased.
 Imports from non-parties are placed at a competitive disadvantage to imports from parties.

-However, if the dynamic effects produce growth in real income levels for parties, an increase in trade with non-parties can be expected.
+However, if the effects on trades among parties, productivity, and foreign direct investments produce growth in real income levels for parties, an increase in trade with non-parties can be expected.
 Meanwhile, improved productivity for regional industries reduces the opposition to liberalization of trade with non-parties, resulting in a positive effect on future worldwide trade liberalization.

 The reduction of tariffs through multilateral efforts has generally decreased the level of discrimination against non-parties.
 Nevertheless, new rules and policies that discriminate against and disadvantage non-parties can still be seen.
-Below are concrete examples of measures found in some RTAs that may violate GATT/WTO principles and disciplines:
+Below are concrete examples of measures found in some

+RTAs that may violate GATT/WTO principles and disciplines:

 - 1. Conditional rules to not apply tariffs on certain products that are applicable only to certain corporations, but that are not applied to new entrants; - 2.
-Increase of tariff rates imposed on non-parties with the adoption of a regional integration agreement.
+Increase of tariff rates imposed on non-parties with the adoption of a regional trade agreement and participation in regional cooperation.